 She is a former Chief Executive of the Homes and Communities Agency (Homes England) and former Deputy Chief Executive of the One North East Regional Development Agency.

 Pat was awarded her CBE in January 2021 for services to local government and public service reform.

 Duncan is a practitioner with over 35 years’ experience in property, housing, investment, regeneration and development, with a particular emphasis on public-private delivery partnerships involving government, local government, local communities and private investment.
 He was involved in setting up and operating a £1-billion private-rented-sector (PRS) fund investing in the UK and the UK’s first successful PRS-housing real estate investment trust (REIT).

 Duncan has worked closely with the government, promoting innovative and long-term investment approaches to achieving sustainable regeneration.
 He served as a non-executive director of the British Waterways Board and Scottish Canals and has recently completed a 6-year term on the board of HS2 Ltd, the new high-speed railway to be built between London and the north.
-He also serves on the Capital Investment Advisory Board at the Department for International Trade.
+He also serves on the Capital Investment Advisory Board at the Department for Business and Trade.